How to use subscriptions

 - Which devices can receive the subscription notifications

-Let's say that you work for a major general goods retailer, and you have designed a communication plan to handle events that are injected into xMatters by the software on the loading dock.
-The plan and its forms use the information in the event to determine the particulars of each incoming delivery and notify the people on shift in each department to let them know that a shipment has arrived.
+Let's say that you work for a major general goods retailer, and you have designed a workflow to handle events that are injected into xMatters by the software on the loading dock.
+The workflow and its forms use the information in the event to determine the particulars of each incoming delivery and notify the people on shift in each department to let them know that a shipment has arrived.
 But some of your users want to know about certain deliveries even when they aren't on shift.
 So you design a subscription system that will send people notifications based on the properties of the event.
 Here's how that system might work:

-The communication plan has two subscription forms: one for groceries (or perishables), and another for clothing.
+The workflow has two subscription forms: one for groceries (or perishables), and another for clothing.
 The delivery contains the grocery property, and xMatters checks for subscriptions based on the groceries form.
 There is an active subscription based on seafood, so xMatters sends a notification to the subscribers that a seafood delivery has arrived.

-Subscription notifications can be one-way (FYI) notifications, or they can include the same response options defined on the communication plan form for targeted notifications.
+Subscription notifications can be one-way (FYI) notifications, or they can include the same response options defined on the form for targeted notifications.
 These response choices have the same effects on the originating event as response actions configured for targeted notifications, meaning that they will still record the response or end the event.

 To aid in the design and implementation of some specific integrations that rely on subscriptions as the main notification delivery mechanism, xMatters treats subscription notifications and targeted notifications as separate entities with respect to escalation management.
 What this means is that a response to a subscription notification will not affect the group escalation process for targeted notifications sent for the same event.